Nu1lstep/CTF-Write-Ups/README.md

 - CTF Challenge: DragonBall-Z
 - CTF Challenge: Aliens R Real (Custom)

-## Certifications and certificates of copmletion
+## Certifications and certificates of completion
 - TestOut Linux Pro
 - TestOut PC Pro
 - TCM Practical Ethical Hacking certificate of completion.
 - DataCamp Intruduction to Bash scripting.
 - DataCamp Introduction to Shell.

+## Notes
+- Both of the files are in the .docx format